Plan Your Stay

 SELF-ISOLATING DUE TO TRAVELLING TO CANADA

-Students travelling to UBC from outside Canada who are unable to self-quarantine in their own accommodations (after having completed the mandatory 3-night stay at a government-approved hotel) have access to complimentary on-campus self-isolation packages on a one-time only basis until further notice.
+Students travelling to UBC from outside Canada who are unable to self-quarantine in their own accommodations (after having completed the mandatory 3-night stay at a government-approved hotel) have access to on-campus self-isolation packages.
 UBC Student Housing residents cannot self-isolate in a shared unit.
 This includes any space that shares a washroom and/or kitchen with another student but excludes student family housing, a studio or one-bedroom unit.

 Use the resources on this website to create a self-isolation plan that includes accommodation, food and self-care.